josephEstores/RickAndMortyApp/README.md

 - Displays a list of characters with their names and images.
 - Clicking a character navigates to the details screen.
+- Search bar to filter characters by name

 ### 2. Character Details Screen